Concrete18/easierexcel/Doc_Maker/docs.md

 `filename` is the path to the excel file.

-`use_logging` allows disabling all logs when running.

-`log_file` sets the path for logging.

-`log_level` Sets the logging level of this logger. level must be an int or a str.

 #### save Function

 Backs up the excel file before saving the changes if `backup` is True.